LoyolaChicagoBooks/introcs-csharp/rst/userinput.rst

 The functions are still not perfect:
 It is possible to blow things up by entering too long an integer.
-Though that could be addressed with our present technology, it probably makes sense to wait for the introduction of Exception handling syntax to really make things bulletproof.
+Though that could be addressed with our present technology, it probably makes sense to wait for an introduction of Exception handling syntax to really make things bulletproof.
 Meanwhile you have good examples of interactive loops and string manipulation.